ziemowit-s/neuronpp/README.md

   * Precisely define models of a single cell and connect them together to create a small network.

-  * Perform tidius tasks in a single line of code, eg.:
+  * Upload HOC based single cell model and adopt them to your needs

   * Manage synaptic signaling

   * Dendritic spines creation

-    * Defining experimental protocols (eg. STDP paradigms)
+  * Defining in vitro experimental protocols (eg. STDP paradigms)

-    * Debugging synapses on the neuron in real time
+  * Debug synapse RANGE values in real time

-    * Easy define populations of neurons
+  * Define populations of neurons and connect them together

   * Provide helpful exception messages and guidelines of how to use NEURON functions without errors